xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 | Polygon | theoretically ~65,000 |
 | Avalanche | 4500 tps  (can scale even more by using subnets) |

 Ethereum is not an option if you need high throughput, as the table above indicates.
-Notice that Ethereum is being [upgraded](https://ethereum.org/en/upgrades/) to improve scalability while improving security.
+Notice that Ethereum is being [upgraded](https://ethereum.org/en/upgrades/) to improve scalability while refining security.

 ### Transaction finality
 Finality guarantees that no one can alter, reverse or cancel crypto transactions once completed.
 Avalanche is the king with a transaction finality of fewer than two seconds in this subject.